TrueBlocks/trueblocks-docs/content/docs/install/install-explorer.md

 ---
 title: "3.
-Install the Explorer Browser app"
+Install the explorer app"
 description: "Explorer is the GUI frontend for TrueBlocks "
 lead: "Explorer is the GUI frontend for TrueBlocks"
 date: 2021-07-02T08:01:07-03:00